 Arbitrators are usually attorneys, business professionals, or retired judges with expertise in a particular field.
 As impartial third parties, they hear and decide disputes between opposing parties.
 Arbitrators may work alone or in a panel with other arbitrators.
 In some cases, arbitrators may decide procedural issues, such as what evidence may be submitted and when hearings will be held.

 Conciliators are similar to mediators.
-Their role is to help guide opposing sides to a settlement.
-However, they typically meet with the parties separately.
-The opposing sides must decide in advance if they will be bound by the conciliator’s recommendations.
-The conciliator typically has no authority to seek evidence or call witnesses, nor do they usually write decisions or make awards.
+Although their role is to help guide opposing sides to a settlement, they typically meet with the parties separately.
+The opposing sides must decide in advance if they will be bound by the conciliator's recommendations.

-Arbitrators, mediators, and conciliators hold about 8,400 jobs.
-The industries that employ the most arbitrators, mediators, and conciliators are as follows:
+Arbitrators, mediators, and conciliators hold about 7,800 jobs.
+The largest employers of arbitrators, mediators, and conciliators are as follows:

 Arbitrators, mediators, and conciliators usually work in private offices or meeting rooms.
 They may travel to a neutral site chosen for negotiations.

 The work may be stressful because arbitrators, mediators, and conciliators sometimes work with difficult or confrontational individuals or with highly charged and emotional situations, such as injury settlements or family disputes.

 Get the education you need: Find schools for Arbitrators, Mediators, and Conciliators near you!

 Arbitrators, mediators, and conciliators learn their skills through a combination of education, training, and work experience.